-Clean energy such as wind and solar are often pigeonholed as environmentalist concerns.
+Clean energy, such as wind and solar power, are often pigeonholed as environmentalist concerns.
 But these energy sources also have a positive impact on something that affects all of us: health.

 Switching from fossil fuel energy sources to wind and solar would help us all breathe fresh air, drink clean water, and avoid diseases.
 Here are the top reasons that clean energy is good for our health.